Top tips for your pension

 How do regulated financial advisers work?

 Many financial advisers will offer you an initial meeting, free of charge.
 These meetings can be useful to help you decide whether they can provide you with the services that you need and, that you will be happy to work with them.

 You should also check whether the financial adviser will visit you, say, at home or at your place of work, or if they will only meet you at their offices.

 Financial advisers must recommend the most appropriate products for your circumstances, based on the products available across the whole of the market.

 If the adviser is a ‘tied’ or ‘restricted’ adviser, they can only offer you products from one product provider, or a small number of providers.
 They must tell you whether they’re an independent, tied or restricted adviser.

-The Money Advice Service provides help in how to choose an IFA.
+The Money Advice Service provides help in how to choose a regulated financial adviser.
 You can find out more by visiting their dedicated web page by clicking here.

 For advice on later life issues (help with your pension pot, retirement planning, long term care planning, equity release, etc) the Money Advice Service has a Retirement Adviser Directory .

 Where can I find out more?

 If you need more information, please contact us.
 A pension specialist from our team will be happy to help with whatever pensions-related question you have.
 Our help is always free.